 Godwin experienced financial difficulty in the late 1830s and transferred ownership of King to his wife and her uncle, possibly to protect King from being taken by creditors.
-King was permitted to marry a free woman, Frances Gould Thomas, which was a rare allowance within slave states.
+King was permitted to marry a free woman, Frances Gould Thomas, which was a rare allowance within states practicing the enslavement of people.

 By the 1840s, King and Godwin were considered “co-builders”—another rarity for an African American man.
 Around this time, King’s skill and reputation surpassed Godwin’s and he began working independently, supervising major bridge construction.
 King befriended Robert Jemison, Jr., an attorney and entrepreneur in Alabama, who used King to build several of his projects.

 Unlike most enslaved persons, King was permitted to keep some earnings from his work, which he eventually used to buy his freedom in 1846.
 Under Alabama law, he was only allowed to remain in the state for one year after purchasing freedom.
 His friend Jemison used his seat in the Alabama State Senate to arrange legislation allowing King to remain in Alabama as a free man.

 In 1852, King purchased land near John Godwin.
 When Godwin died in 1859, King had a monument built over his grave.

 King later partnered with other men to construct Moore’s Bridge over the Chattahoochee (near Whitesburg, GA) and gained interest in the bridge.
 He moved his family near the bridge in 1858 and they collected bridge tolls and farmed their land as King continued building bridges throughout the Southeast.